NextGenTel/akka-tools/README.md

 Version 1.0.5 - Not released yet

-* Slight change in signature of ResultingEvent, so that the onError-impl can be used for the generating of event/events itself..
+* ResultingEvent now uses function that return events instead of just returning the events directly.
+This allows us to use the onError-impl for both resolving and applying events

 Version 1.0.4.1 - 06/01-2016